7 Major builders risk categories and how they affect the delay of the construction project

 Now you have all the information about the reasons for delay in construction and its impact on projects.
 PlanRadar, the cloud-based software for construction-management can solve and arrange all this by the push of a button.
 The application guarantees you access to all information and reports anytime and follows you anywhere with your smartphone.
 It is designed to suit all systems, Android, Windows or IOS.
 The application platform will bundle all the project data into customized reports in only 10 seconds.
 Take advantage of the 30 days free trial version now and make a new company policy with a smart start for your work.

 When we talk about builders’ risk, insurance is probably the most common answer to all concerns.
-But what can insurance actually do?
+But what can insurance coverage actually do?
 What damage to your property is covered by an insurance?
 Damage can have many origins.
 Especially when it comes to a commercial building of a certain size, the building has to contend with many risks.
-Only a fraction of these risks, which then become damages, can be covered by insurance.
+Only a fraction of these risks, which then become damages, can be insured by insurance coverage.
 Be aware that insurance has its limits and you are often liable for damage to the property of others.
 Use PlanRadar to protect yourself against such pitfalls.
 Contact us to learn more about PlanRadar and visit our web page!